Notes on Post-Risorgimento Idealism: The Historical Context of Giovanni Gentile’s Fascism, Mazzini and Carbonaro Theosophists

 This explains the historical and philosophical context underlying theosophy versus fascism in a way most people have not considered.
 Let us for the time being forget what H.P.
 Blavatsky states about Central Asian origins of Theosophy, the origins of Zoroastrianism, the preserved magical knowledge of the priesthoods of Ancient Chaldea and India, and just focus on the historical contexts of the nineteenth-century.
 The student must take into account the context, beginning in particular with the rise of Benedetto Croce and Giovanni Gentile as the two leading Italian intellectual tyros in their time trying to expand beyond Hegel’s Absolute Idealism.
 Similarly, the intellectual substance of Theosophy has been described rightly, as an objective idealism, but not an idealism that rejects the existence of matter.
 Theosophy intervened in the great debate of the time occurring between scientific monism and Christian dualism.
 The Theosophical position however does not originate from Crocean, Hegelian, or Gentilian idealism, though it is able to make commentary on it.
 The metaphysical position of Theosophy has been identified with the Great Madhyamika, the Samkhya school and the Svabhavika doctrine in Indian philosophy.
 The metaphysics of Croce and Gentile, both differing themselves, are connected to the historical context of the Italian Risorgimento.
 Croce and Gentile take two different trajectories, both trying to develop their own forms of monistic metaphysics, with Giovanni Gentile committing himself to radicalism.
 Fascism developed from a party, organically, founded by soldiers and veterans with political motive and political rivals.

 Theosophy on the other hand does not articulate itself through a common political motive, as say the one that bound the revolutionary syndicalists, nationalists, Futurists and philosophical idealists in Italy and Gentile to radicalism as opposed to the development of Croce’s pragmatic idealism.
 Despite Mussolini being a leader of the radical right in a fight against the left, this is not even to mention Mussolini’s anarchist sympathies, ignored by historians, for he considered anarchists superior to socialists and communists.
 The controversy over hidden political motive hung over the affairs of the Theosophical Movement, because while declaring it was not centered on political motive, nevertheless had an affect on the political world.
 The sponsors of H.P.
-Blavatsky are more than K.H. and Morya, and she was involved in political affairs, but this web of international political drama and struggle was beyond herself.
-K.H. in fact admitted he had political motives, and was criticized for it by the man referred to as the Chohan.
+Blavatsky are more than K.H. and Morya, and she was involved in spiritual and political affairs, and a web of international political drama and struggle surrounded her, and was beyond her.
+Political and military events in the period affected the work of adepts in regions such as Egypt, Syria and Greece.
+Several of adepts seemed perceptive when it came to political events.

 As to Gentilian thought, I maintain, as some before me, that Gentile’s exposition is vital to understanding the intellectual substance of Fascism, which is an entirely different ideal taught by any Western intellectual, or self-identified Fascist of our era.
 Hence, historical context means everything here to understand the origins and doctrine of Fascism, for Gentile specifically designs it for an Italian audience, and an answer to the dilemma of Italy within the web of complex political events.
 Many of the patriots, dignitaries and disciples involved in this history did in fact hold political motives, as written before regarding the Polish Jewish kabbalist, Max Theon, a teacher of H.P.B.
 As stated, H.P.B. also took the great trouble of involving herself in the struggles of Garibaldi and Mazzini.
 H.P.B. hence held an interest in Italian politics, since she associated herself with the Carbonarist association, ‘Young Europe’ based on the model of Young Italy.
 In Mazzini’s exile during much of the 1850s, H.P.B. had a meeting with Mazzini in London.